dictation-toolbox/Caster/docs/README.md

 # Caster
 [![Travis Build Status](https://travis-ci.org/dictation-toolbox/Caster.svg?branch=master)](https://travis-ci.org/dictation-toolbox/Caster) [![Documentation Status](https://readthedocs.org/projects/caster/badge/?version=latest)](https://caster.readthedocs.io/en/latest/?badge=latest)
 [Caster](https://github.com/dictation-toolbox/Caster) is a collection of tools to control your computer by voice built upon the [Dragonfly](https://github.com/dictation-toolbox/dragonfly) framework.
-Caster gives you the power with mouse and keyboard to augment your workflow for every day activities or as an accessibility tool to develop applications entirely by voice.
+Caster gives you the power to control your computer by voice.
+Take control of your applications, games, and your mouse and keyboard to augment your workflow for every day activities or as an accessibility tool to develop applications entirely by voice.

 **Note for PyPi Users**: The PIP package is (_Alpha_).
 Do not use the PIP install.
 Alternatively use this [Master Branch](https://github.com/dictation-toolbox/Caster) with classic install for the best feature experience.

-- Videos by the Caster Community.
+- Videos by the Caster Community:
   - [Caster Demo](https://www.youtube.com/watch?v=oIwh3z2jXD4)
   - [VimGolf and Project Euler](https://www.youtube.com/watch?v=T1bKAqDhH_E)
   - [Dictating maths into scientific notebook](https://www.youtube.com/watch?v=oq8EoPu0cGY&t=3s) and [Dictating math by voice using Caster](https://www.youtube.com/watch?v=z-iHvPmjcas)